flowenol/apple1serial/README.md

 * [avr-gcc](https://gcc.gnu.org/wiki/avr-gcc) toolchain
 * [avr-libc](https://www.nongnu.org/avr-libc/) set of libraries
 * [AVRDUDE](https://www.nongnu.org/avrdude/) AVR programmer software or equivalent
 * Some software capable of translating the EQN files into JED's.
 I used for this purpose the DOS based EQN2JED from OPALjr PLD Development Package.
+This is only required if you wish to make some changes to the GAL based address decoder.
+The default JED file should be fine for most users.

 ## How to build?